vadim0x60/cibi/README.md

 ```
 env: HeartPole
+cibi-version: 3
 max-sprints: 1000000
 max-sprints-without-improvement: 10000
 team: 0
 allowed-commands: "@><^+-[].,!~01234"
 seed: heartpole.txt
-scrum:
 syntax_error_reward: -200
 sprint_length: 100
 stretch_sprints: false
 max-episode-length: 10000
 ```

 `max-sprints` sets the absolute number of sprints after which training will end.
 In this case, no more than 4000000 (`max-sprints`) programs will be written since our batch size is 4. `max-sprints-without-improvement` lets you set early stopping

-`allowed-commands` let's you use a subset of BF++ instead of the full language
+`allowed-commands` lets you use a subset of BF++ instead of the full language

 `seed` let's you use programs you already have to jumpstart the training (the seed file has to be in `EXPERIMENT_DIR` or in `codebases`)